dibyanugraha/Seminar_Management_BC/readme.md

 These are the list that currently (hopefully) will be added to the solution
 1. (Basic) Approval integration to seminar registration
 2. Reverse posting/Cancel seminar registration
-3. Free pick which seminar ledger entries that will be posted instead of just a report along
+3. Free pick which seminar ledger entries that will be invoiced instead of just a report along
 4. Add remaining unbilled amount to seminar ledger entries incase of participants is invoiced partially (non sense, but just for fun)
 5. And also, billed amount and paid amount to seminar ledger entries - these amount is normally shown in reports